 Project Green Fleet

-Environmental Initiative’s Project Green Fleet (PGF) is a voluntary program that provides pollution control equipment for school buses and other diesel vehicles at low or no cost to fleets.
-Technologies reduce emissions by decreasing vehicle idling, treating exhaust, or replacing entire engines with newer, cleaner substitutes.
+Environmental Initiative’s Project Green Fleet (PGF) is a voluntary program that provides pollution control equipment for heavy diesel vehicles at low or no cost to participating fleets.
+We reduce emissions by retrofitting exhaust systems and replacing entire engines with newer, cleaner substitutes.

 Project Green Fleet is a joint effort between Environmental Initiative and the Minnesota Pollution Control Agency’s Diesel Emission Reduction Act (DERA) Program.
 Through this partnership, we’ve been able to retrofit more than 4,600 diesel vehicles across Minnesota with emission reduction equipment, including every single eligible school bus.

 We recruit fleets to participate, coordinate installation of equipment, quantify diesel emissions reduced, as well as raise and administer large scale grant funding for the project.
 Federal, state, and, private funds allow Environmental Initiative to provide pollution control equipment to fleets at lower costs.
 Replacement or repowering of engines requires some cost sharing from fleets.

 Want to get involved?
 Contact Bjorn Olson at 612-334-3388 ext.
 8113 to learn more about upgrading your diesel fleet.